 5. Roaring Fork

-The Roaring Fork River is not as well known as the nearby Frying Pan River, but it's one of the best trout fisheries in the country.
+The Roaring Fork River flies a bit under the radar since it's a tributary of the larger Colorado River.
+It's also located close to the Frying Pan River which takes some of the attention.
+Which is a shame because this 70-mile stretch is one of the world's best trout fisheries.
 The upper section of is a winding high meadow stream, while the lower part is a raging free stone river.
 Only the strongest trout can survive the strong currents.
 As such, this river offers up some beastly fish.
 Anglers from all over the world come to the Roaring Fork river to catch trophy trout.

 6. The South Platte River

-The South Platte River begins in South Park and flows into downtown Denver.
-There are some fantastic sections of the river, but you almost can't go wrong no matter where you cast a line.
+The South Platte River is a tributary that begins in South Park and flows into downtown Denver.
+There are some fantastic sections of the river, but you almost can't go wrong no matter where you cast a line on this 439-mile stretch.
 During the spring migration, the Platte has loads of trophy spawners.
-But be warned, it's also one of the most popular trout fishing destinations, so you might have to fight the crowds.
+But be warned, because of the proximity to Denver, it's also one of the most popular trout fishing destinations, especially on weekends when city anglers come out to wet a line.
+So, you may have to fight the crowds and do some serious searching for a spot unoccupied by others, but the effort is worth it when you find one.

 7. North Delaney Lake